 Lick Granuloma From Excessive Licking

 Some dogs can create a wound by licking the same spot over and over.
-They can often create a lesion referred to as a lick granuloma or “acral lick dermatitis”.
-This compulsive repetitive behavior might be done out of boredom or anxiety.
+They can often create a lesion referred to as a lick granuloma or “acral lick dermatitis.”
+This compulsive, repetitive behavior might be done out of boredom or anxiety.
 For some dogs, licking can comfort them in a similar way that sucking one’s thumb can comfort a child.
 The most common area for a lick granuloma to occur is on the front legs.
 Some dogs will lay and lick the same spot on their legs for hours.

 Uncontrollable Lip Licking

-Some dogs can suffer from a seizure disorder that appears as chomping at the mouth, biting at the air or even excessive and uncontrollable lip licking.
-This is most often a “focal seizure”.
+Some dogs can suffer from a seizure disorder that appears as chomping at the mouth, biting at the air, or even excessive and uncontrollable lip licking.
+This is most often a “focal seizure.”
 Learn more about Seizures in Dogs.

-How to Stop Your Dog From Lip Licking
+How to Stop a Dog Licking Lips

 The most important thing to do if your dog is excessively licking and it is a new behavior is to determine the underlying cause.

 If your dog is licking excessively at a paw or wound, you can help to stop your dog from licking by using an e-collar.
 It is also important to understand why a pet is licking at the paw.
 Is there a wound?
 Is it infected?
 Does it hurt?
 Or is it a compulsive behavioral issue?
-But when a dog is licking its lips, an e-collar won’t work.
+But when a dog is licking their lips, an e-collar won’t work.

 The best approach to a dog that keeps licking their lips is to have your dog examined by your veterinarian.
-They will likely want to examine the skin around the face, lips, gums and teeth, and to perform a complete oral examination.
+They will likely want to examine the skin around the face, lips, gums, and teeth, and to perform a complete oral examination.
 They will also want a detailed history of your dog’s eating patterns, diet, overall appetite, diarrhea, vomiting, lethargy, weakness, and weight loss.
 They will also want to know if there has been any known seizure activity.
 They may also want to know when the lip licking happens.
 Is it constant?
 Is it new?
 Is it only after eating?
 Does it occur when your dog is anxious or nervous?
 Learn more about some normal causes of lip licking in this article – Is Your Dog Licking His Lips?
 This Could Be Why.
 If there is a medical problem, then it should be addressed by your veterinarian.

-If your dog is licking for attention and you don’t want this behavior, you can withdraw your attention from your dog.
+If your dog is licking for attention and you want to stop this behavior, you can withdraw your attention from your dog.
 This is a way of giving negative reinforcement.
 When your dog is not licking and behaving in an appropriate manner, that is a good time for a reward or positive reinforcement.